PEMapModder/Small-ZC-Plugins/NailedKeyboard/README.md

 ===

-Also, Unicode (chinese, japanese, arabian, etc. non-ASCII characters) is only supported on servers with the multibyte extension installed.
+Also, Unicode (chinese, japanese, arabian, etc. non-ASCII characters) is only supported on servers with the _multibyte_ PHP extension installed.
 If it isn't, it should show a warning when the server starts.
 Then there might be some bugs when the player clicks the left/right buttons.